Phenomenology of the simple 3-3-1 model with inert scalars

-In some sense, $H$ can mainly decay into two electroweak gauge bosons, but it cannot explain the ATLAS diboson excesses \cite{atlas1}.
-This is because, at the LHC8, for $m_H=2$ TeV (i.e. $\la_2 = 1/8$) and $w=4$ TeV, we have $\sigma(pp\rightarrow H)\simeq 4.68\times 10^{-2}$ fb as induced by $J_a$ loops, which is too small to fit the data.
-Also, the inert scalars such as $H'_3$ and $A'_3$ could not be the diboson excess.
-Although some of them can be enough produced by choosing appropriate $h'^J/h^J$ ratio, its decays into the electroweak bosons are very rare due to the loop factor and $u/w$ suppressions aforementioned.
+Last, but not least, $H$ can mainly decay to two electroweak gauge bosons, but it can easily evade the ATLAS and CMS diboson bounds.
+This is because, for instance, at the LHC $\sqrt{s}=8$ TeV and for $m_H=2$ TeV (i.e. $\la_2 = 1/8$) and $w=3.9$ TeV, we have $\sigma(pp\rightarrow H)\simeq 4.68\times 10^{-2}$ fb as induced by $J_a$ loops, which yields a too small signal strength, in agreement to the data.
+Also, the inert scalars such as $H'_3$ and $A'_3$ could easily evade the diboson bound.
+Although some of them can be enough produced by choosing appropriate $h'^J/h^J$ ratio, its decays into the electroweak bosons are very rare due to the loop factor and $u/w$ suppressions, aforementioned.

-In summary, the results in the second work of \cite{diphoton331} are refined, and an alternative solution to the first work of \cite{diphoton331} for the simple 3-3-1 model with inert scalars are obtained.
+In summary, the previous results of the diphoton and diphoton searches are refined.
+Additionally, an alternative solution to the diphopton signal as interpreted in \cite{diphoton331} is obtained by the simple 3-3-1 model with inert scalars.